vigneshreddy2002/Shreyas_Terminal/README.md

   }
 14. run the server side using the command (npm run dev) and from the client side(npm start)

+The above commands are also available as script file i.e., steps.sh (in the folder Shreyasbackend).

+15. This project has an extension to database connectivity.
+The commands along with status are being stored in mongodb (Mongodb to be installed with default port and a database with name "datas" to be created).
+At present, the connectivity to database are removed in server.ts file.

 # Getting Started with Create React App